 Note that this water should only be used for irrigation, not human consumption.

-- Use barbed hose adaptor connected to hose for overflow.
+- Use barbed hose adapter connected to hose for overflow.
 Use the overflow device

 - to direct excess water away from your home’s foundation when the tank is full.